 School bus rules are created for the safety and welfare of all riders.
 The district asks parents to emphasize the importance of obeying bus safety rules with their children.
 If a student repeatedly defies the rules, putting others safety at risk, they may be denied the privilege of riding the bus.
 Parental support for behaving appropriately is essential.

 Bus routes are on a strict time schedule to accommodate multiple routes.
 Students should be at the designated stop five minutes earlier than pickup time.
 Please try not to interrupt the schedule; talking directly with the driver while he or she is in route is discouraged.
 Bus-related concerns or problems can be addressed by writing a note to the driver or by phoning the Transportation Office at (614) 751-7581 and asking for a supervisor.

 - Communication with parents and community members is a priority.
 If a concern should arise, supervisors at the Gahanna-Jefferson Public Schools (GJPS) bus compound are the first point of contact.
 They will record the concern and investigate.
 Additionally, any action taken is logged and follow-up contact is made with those who have reported a concern.
 All concerns are documented.

 - Bus drivers are hired from a substitute bus driver’s list.
 All drivers are required to have a background check, drug and alcohol tests, secure a commercial driver’s license, and take a state department school bus course.
 GJPS bus drivers are trained by a fully certified trainer, and must pass a state of Ohio bus driver’s test.
 A component of the training includes supervising the welfare of students.
 The completion of training takes approximately 2 months.

-- All GJPS bus drivers must be re certified every 6 years.
+- All GJPS bus drivers must be re-certified every six years.
 They are evaluated on an ongoing basis by a supervisor who is required to ride the bus for evaluation.